Skip to main content

 By administration, agent, construction, Contractor, contractors, economic, employee, employees, hazard, health, independent, injuries, injury, Insurance, job, labor, occupation, occupational, orientation, prevent, program, protect, safe, safety, shortage, skills, talent, trade, trades, worker, workers, workplace, worksite

 One of the most urgent issues facing construction contractors is the ability to attract and retain talent.
 Several factors may be in play, including the perception that construction can be a dangerous vocation.
 One way you can attract and retain top talent is to provide a safe workplace with people who are properly trained and alert to job hazards.
+The post Contractors: Focus on safety to attract talent appeared first on The Cincinnati Insurance Companies blog.

 Read More